Best Wacom Drawing Tablets

 So you can see your work and draw directly on it, instead of having to look at a separate computer screen like you do with traditional pen tablets.

-Although a drawing tablet with a screen does sound automatically superior at first glance, the Cintiq tablets cost much more than a non-screen drawing pad.
-Tablets like this are Wacom Cintiqs.
+Although a drawing tablet with a screen does sound automatically superior at first glance, the wacom display tablets like cintiq cost much more than a non-screen drawing pad.

 Note that these pen displays must be plugged into a computer to work.
 They doesn’t have it’s own onboard memory, cpu, operating system etc.

-Standalone Drawing Tablets: If you need portability you should look at the Wacom MobileStudio Pro 13 or Pro 16 (Discontinued and Outdated) standalone pen display.
+Standalone Drawing Tablets: If you need portability you should look at the Wacom MovinkPad 11 standalone pen display.
 You can draw wherever you wish, even on the go.

 These will always be standalone with the tablet functioning by itself and have stylus pens as an add-on being an accessory you buy to use with it.